I created an MCP Apps using Hono × React × Lambda, and made an app that allows you to narrow down products using AI

 https://github.com/ShuntaToda/mcp-apps-react-hono-lambda/blob/1706e324c9627e48ab069d3ccd132f12d9c07a8e/packages/app/src/mcp-app.tsx#L1-L127

-1. Register the ontoolinput handler in useApp's onAppCreated
+1. Register ontoolinput handler with useApp's onAppCreated

-3. useEffect fetches the Hono API /api/products
+3. Fetch Hono API /api/products in useEffect

 4. Render the fetched product data with React

-Gotcha: Choosing between ontoolinput and ontoolresult
+Pitfall: Choosing between ontoolinput and ontoolresult

 MCP Apps has two events: